-Ever since the Industrial Revolution, almost everything became mechanized and it was the textile industry, which took the greatest hit.
-Though the production process became more fluid, quick and efficient, the textiles lost their unique handmade touch and the history behind those who are engaged in the cultivation process is somehow snatched away.
+Ever since the Industrial Revolution, almost everything became mechanized, and it was the textile industry, which took the harshest hit.
+Though the production process became more fluid, quick and efficient, the textiles lost their unique handmade touch, and the history behind those who are engaged in the cultivation process is somehow snatched away.
 If you are some of those people who always buy a piece of fabric not only for its inherent beauty but also the story underneath, the Kuba Cloth is just the one for you!

 The authentic Kuba Cloth fabric is not only amongst one of the most dramatic textile choices out there but also boasts of impressive embroidery and patchwork by the natives.
-They labor for days on tend till they are completely satisfied with the finished product which would then steal the hearts of all those who happen to chance upon it.
+They labor for days to tend till they are delighted with the finished product which would then steal the hearts of all those who happen to chance upon it.
 Are you interested to know how the embroidery and patchwork process is done?
 Read on!

-Though the natives of Kuba are considered to be rather backward, surprisingly, they have a lot of skills when it comes to embroidery as they regard embroidering a way to convey stories from one generation to the next.
-Hence, you might notice that the signs and the symbols on the fabric keeps on differing based on the different tribes, which make them.
-No two embroidered clothes will ever be the same and the designs are thought by the natives at the spur of the moment while they are still stitching it.
+Though the natives of Kuba are considered to be somewhat backward, surprisingly, they have a lot of skills when it comes to embroidery as they regard embroidering a way to convey stories from one generation to the next.
+Hence, you might notice that the signs and the symbols on the fabric keep on differing based on the different tribes, which make them.
+No two embroidered clothes will ever be the same, and the natives create the designs at the spur of the moment while they are still stitching it.
 Till now, approximately around two hundred designs which have changed hands through generations have already been archived.
 In the rare cases when the embroiderer copies the pattern from a previously embroidered fabric, he or she diagrams it with the help of the utensils and then stitches it up using the stem stitch embroidery method.

 Now that you know all about how the African Kuba Cloth is made unique with the embroidery and patchwork, go get yourself one!
 You’ll never regret it!